mback2k/django-webgcal/README.md

     python manage.py compress --force

 Now you need to setup your webserver to serve the Django project.
-Please take a look at the [Django documentation](https://docs.djangoproject.com/en/1.4/topics/install/) for more information.
+Please take a look at the [Django documentation](https://docs.djangoproject.com/en/1.5/topics/install/) for more information.

 You can run a development server using the following command:

-    python manage.py runserver --settings=devsettings
+    python manage.py runserver

 Executing Tasks
 ---------------